 The Commission maintains records regarding the reported production and disposition for all oil and gas produced from wells in the State.
 This information may be helpful in determining your interests.
 Additionally, the Commission also maintains records regarding the permitting of wells.
 If you have internet access you can obtain all reported production information from January 1993 to present and any online permitting records at the Commission's website www.rrc.texas.gov.
 There is no charge for access to these records.
 If you require production records from earlier than January 1993, or if you require historical permitting records filed for a well that are not available on-line, you will need to contact the Commission's Central Records department at (512) 463-6882.
 For a small charge you may obtain copies of any records maintained in the Central records department.

 To obtain production information on-line, you will need the RRC Identification Number for the well, a five digit number for oil wells or a six digit number for gas wells.
 This identification number is required to be posted at the entrance to the property where the well is located.
 This identification information may not be the same identification number used on any payment stub or other documentation received by a royalty interest owner.
 If you do not have the RRC well identification information, you may require further assistance to identify the wells to access the information available through the Commission's on-line database system.
-To access production information, start at the home page, go to the Resource Center Online Research Queries and click on production data query to get access to the Commission's on-line database for these records.
+To access production information, go to the Resource Center Online Research Queries or click on Production Data Query to get access to the Commission's on-line database for these records.

-To obtain drilling permit information on-line, start at the home page, go to the Resource Center Online Research Queries and click on drilling permit query to get access to the Commission's on-line database for these records.
+To obtain drilling permit information on-line, go to the Resource Center Online Research Queries and click on Drilling Permit Query to get access to the Commission's on-line database for these records.
 By entering the drilling permit number, you can review the documents filed with the drilling permit application.
 You can search the Commission's on-line drilling permit database if you do not know the drilling permit number.
 Drilling permit records include plats and other documents designating the acreage in a pooled unit.

 L.B.J.
 State Office Building